What is the World Clock on Alexanderplatz?

 Interesting Facts

-- The World Clock on Alexanderplatz is also known as the “Urania-Weltzeituhr”.
+The World Clock on Alexanderplatz is also called “Urania-Weltzeituhr”.

-- The clock was moved to its current location on Alexanderplatz in 1975.
+The clock was relocated to the present position on Alexanderplatz in 1975.

 Visit the World Clock on Alexanderplatz